QubesOS/qubes-doc/privacy/i2p.md

 Tor may be replaced with qubes-tor, I did not try that.

-Getting I2P to run in a whonix-gw whould be great, but I have had no time to get into the whonix routing and didn't find a simple, comprehensive explanation.
+Getting I2P to run in a whonix-gw would be great, but I have had no time to get into the whonix routing and didn't find a simple, comprehensive explanation.

 [I2P]:https://geti2p.net/en/about/intro
 [hidden-servies]:https://geti2p.net/en/about/intro